Is poker legal in India? State-by-state, in plain English.

 Sikkim Casinos (Control & Tax) Act licenses live casinos including poker.
 Casino Mahjong and Casino Sikkim operate in Gangtok.

-Meghalaya Regulation of Gaming Act 2021 allows licensed casino gaming, but no major operators are active yet.
+Meghalaya Regulation of Gaming Act 2021 created a licensing framework for casino gaming, but no major licensed operators are active in the state at this time.
+Treat as a framework-only jurisdiction, not an accessible licensed market.

 Strict prohibition.

-Nagaland Prohibition of Gambling & Promotion and Regulation of Online Games of Skill Act, 2016 expressly licenses poker as a game of skill for online operators.
+Nagaland Prohibition of Gambling & Promotion and Regulation of Online Games of Skill Act, 2016 licenses poker as a game of skill for online operators.
+The licensing framework does not extend to live venue operators or home games — those remain subject to the general gambling statute.

 Strict prohibition.